Uchiha-AhmedSaad/larvelcode-panel/readme.md

 Remove word blog and write your folder project name.

 ## Note:- you must make laravel like in real server i give you an example:-

-1- rename server.php to index.php
+1- rename server.php to index.php.

-2- copy .htaccess from public directory to your larvel project main directory i mean in your larvel project directory
+2- copy .htaccess from public directory to your larvel project main directory i mean in your larvel project directory .

 Using Composer